 7. Automate the audit process

 You should document when records are changed and by whom so that you can track changes back to specific users if there are any questions later on.
 And, timestamps will make it easy for you to restore a previous version of a record from a backup if the that ever became necessary.
-FileMaker provides auto enter fields to automatically document user log in, record creation and record modification data.
-It's a very easy process that can save lots of time and frustration when items need to be reviewed.
+FileMaker Pro provides auto-enter fields to automatically document user login, record creation

 8. Encrypt sensitive information